Negin-Yazdani-Motlagh/YC-Job-Analytics/README.md

 - Sub-skills found in job post comments are counted and aggregated under their respective head skill categories.
 Each head category represents the total occurrences of its associated sub-skills.
 - Ensures that sub-skills are accurately mapped to their head categories, regardless of capitalization in the job post comments.
 - Tracks the total number of job posts analyzed for each year and month (numJobPost), providing context for the aggregated data.

+### `Feb_soft_skills_pre_post_chatgpt_chart.png`
+**Purpose**: This chart visualizes the proportion of job posts mentioning soft skills before and after the launch of ChatGPT (November 2022).
+It highlights trends over time, showing how the emphasis on soft skills in job postings has evolved in relation to this milestone in AI development.
+This is just an updated version of "soft_skills_pre_post_chatgpt_chart.png"

+**Key Functionality**:
+- Script Name: Job_Posts_Pre_Post_ChatGPT.py
+- Input Files: Nested_Job_Posts.json and Dictionary of soft skills.xlsx.
+Output File:soft_skills_pre_post_chatgpt_chart.png.
+Script Name:Job_Posts_Pre_Post_ChatGPT.py
+- Displays separate trend lines for job posts mentioning soft skills in the pre-ChatGPT and post-ChatGPT periods
+- Illustrates the proportion of job posts with soft skills mentions relative to the total number of job posts per month

+### `Who_Is_Hiring_Posts.json`
+**Purpose**:To store the extracted data of "Who is Hiring" posts, including their titles, direct URLs, and source page URLs, from the processed HTML content.

+**Key Functionality**:
+- This result has been driven from the code called "Extract_who_is_hiring.py" this is just an updated version of privious data and code.
+- Contains structured data with fields: title, url (direct post URL), and source_url (page from which the post was extracted).
+- Serves as the output of the Extract_who_is_hiring_posts.py script.
+- Enables easy access to filtered "Who is Hiring" posts for analysis or archiving.